-In making an assessment of whether an investment in sovereign debt is credit-impaired, the Bank considers the following factors.
+In assessing whether an investment in sovereign debt is credit-impaired, the Bank considers the following factors.

-- The market's assessment of creditworthiness as reflected in the bond yields. - The rating agencies' assessments of creditworthiness, if any. - The country's ability to access the capital markets for new debt issuance. - The probability of debt being restructured, resulting in holders suffering losses through voluntary or mandatory debt forgiveness.
+- The market's assessment of creditworthiness as reflected in the bond yields. - The rating agencies' assessments of creditworthiness, if any.

 3.1.7 Impairment (continued)